 Take their mission statement for example.
 They work to “build the best product, cause no unnecessary harm.”
 That said, they have set a high bar, even for themselves.
 Especially since textile production produces 1.2 billion tons of greenhouse gas every year.

 However, they were up to the challenge!
 Patagonia was among the first to reject fast fashion.
 They insist on making high-quality and long-lasting products to decrease the need for making new ones.

 In 2017, they also launched Worn Wear, a platform dedicated to repairing, selling, and even recycling secondhand clothes.
 The Worn Wear platform is aimed to keep clothing items in use longer and reduce overall consumption.

 Despite being the world’s biggest retailer, Walmart was far behind in the race of environmental responsibility.
 Between 2005 and 2010, Walmart reported an increase in its greenhouse gas emissions by 14%.

 Luckily, they were ready to change.
-They launched their own sustainability program aiming for three goals: creating zero waste, operating on renewable energy, and selling sustainable products that preserve the planet’s resources.
+They launched their own sustainability program aiming for three goals: creating zero emissions by 2040 (without carbon offsets), operating on renewable energy, and selling sustainable products that preserve the planet’s resources.

 Just like Patagonia, they successfully made positive impacts.
 For instance, in 2012, they established 6 new solar installations in Colorado with a yearly capacity of 3 million kilowatt-hours.